Michael Graham (radio personality): Career

 Graham was born in Los Angeles, California, and raised in Pelion, South Carolina.
 A graduate of Oral Roberts University, he worked as a stand-up comedian before beginning his political career as a statewide coordinator for Pat Buchanan's Primary campaign in 1992.
 This experience led to his working in various Republican campaigns over the next few years.
 One of his candidates included Harold Worley, a Republican challenger to Senator Strom Thurmond in 1996.

 In 1998, Graham moved to the talk radio circuit.
 Living up to his self-proclaimed description of being "loud, obnoxious and frequently fired," Graham held positions at seven stations in seven years, including stints in South Carolina, WRVA in Richmond, Virginia, and Washington, D.C., as well as Rightalk.com, an Internet radio outlet previously hosted by Accuracy in Media.

 In 2002, Graham released his first printed book of original material, Redneck Nation: How the South Really Won the War through Warner Books.
-Many reviews praise the book's humorous and brutally honest look at the South.

 Graham appeared on Real Time with Bill Maher.
 In addition, he made a number of appearances during 2005 on The O'Reilly Factor, Hardball with Chris Matthews, and Fox & Friends pertaining to his "America is at war with Islam" controversy.
 Graham also appeared as a panelist on the local Washington, D.C., television program Eye on Washington, until his dismissal from WMAL in August 2005.
 In November 2005, Graham joined the lineup of Boston's WTKK; his show, dubbed "The Natural Truth," aired from 3:00 p.m. to 7:00 p.m.
 His contract was not renewed and he parted ways with the station in December 2012, just before the station announced that it was abandoning the all-talk format and switching to music only.

 Since 2005, Graham airs a weekly guest slot on the Monday edition of George Hook's drive time show, The Right Hook on Ireland's Newstalk.
 Speaking from an American right-wing perspective, many of Graham's views are often controversial to European audiences.
 In August 2009, Graham travelled to Dublin to present the show for three days while regular host George Hook was away.

 On February 11, 2013, Graham began hosting a talk show on WCRN in Worcester, Massachusetts; the program was also heard on WBNW in Concord, WESO in Southbridge, WPLM in Plymouth, WXBR in Brockton and WCCM in Salem, New Hampshire.
 On August 5, 2013, his show premiered on the Boston Herald's new online radio station.
 Graham left the Boston radio market at the end of April 2014 and spent two years in Atlanta at Cumulus-owned radio station WYAY (All News 106.7).
 He left that station in May 2016 following an on-air segment where he accused fellow talk show host Kim Peterson of using drugs and insinuated that Peterson engaged in bestiality.